 This easy bread recipe is virtually no-fail.
 If you follow my instructions exactly you will get great results.

-It is made in just a few easy steps (see my video below).
+It is made in just a few easy steps (see my video).

-First you mix the dough in a bowl with a spoon, or in a stand mixer if you want to, then cover and leave it to do it’s thing for anything from 2 – 10 hours.
+Step 1 - First you mix the dough in a bowl with a spoon, or in a stand mixer if you want to, then cover and leave it to do its thing for anything from 2 - 10 hours.
 You can go put your feet up or sleep!

 While it bakes your house will smell wonderful, and when it emerges from the oven your mouth will be watering.
 It will be bubbling, sticky, sugary and delicious.

 It is soft, crusty and chewy all at the same time and in all of the right places.
 Where the balls of dough conjoin it's super soft, the tops are slightly crusty and the underneath (my personal favourite part) is chewy and caramely.

 If you choose to frost it then it gets over-the-top sticky and delicious.
 Like seriously irresistible.

 This No Knead Cinnamon Pull Apart Bread is absolutely made for sharing and enjoying with family and friends.

 Put it on the table in front of them and watch them tear it apart in seconds and fight over any remaining pieces.
 You have been warned.
 It will happen.
 It's that good.